The Florida SpringFest

 The Florida SpringFest is a three-day annual showcase in popular music acts, both local and national, in downtown Pensacola, Florida.
 The Florida SpringFest is traditionally held anywhere from mid-May until early June.

-The event has been running nearly every year since 1990 (except 2020), when Pensacola businessman Bill Dollarhide funded much of the expense out of his own pocket so up-and-coming local acts could reach a wider audience.
+The event was founded in 1991, when Pensacola businessman Bill Dollarhide funded much of the expense out of his own pocket so up-and-coming local acts could reach a wider audience.
 In turn, part of the revenues were given to the Alzheimer's Foundation, to which Dollarhide donated regularly.
+The festival regularly donated parts of its proceeds to nonprofit groups.